lhcb/glossary/glossary/D.md

 For the Standard Model particles the properties are taken from the ```DECAY.DEC`` file, that follows pdg values.
 The list of all decay files available can be found [here](http://lhcbdoc.web.cern.ch/lhcbdoc/decfiles/).

-## Delphes {#Delphes}

-A fully parametric fast simulation technique where not only the detector response, but also the reconstruction is parametrized.
-See more [here](https://www.epj-conferences.org/articles/epjconf/pdf/2019/19/epjconf_chep2018_02024.pdf).

 ## DIRA: Direction angle {#DIRA}

 The angle between a line drawn from the «primary vertex:PV» to the decay vertex of the particle and the sum of the 4-momentum of its decay products.